Ali's Smile

-Ali's Smile: Naked Scientology is a collection of essays and a short story by American Beat writer William S. Burroughs (1914–1997).
+Ali's Smile: Naked Scientology is a collection of essays and a short story by American writer William S. Burroughs (1914–1997).
 First published in 1971 as the short story "Ali's Smile", the book eventually contained a group of previously published newspaper articles as well, all of which address Scientology.
 Burroughs had been interested in Scientology throughout the 1960s, believing that its methods might help combat a controlling society.
 He joined the Church of Scientology later in the decade.
 However, he became disenchanted with the authoritarian nature of the organization.
 In 1970 Burroughs had published a "considered statement" on Scientology's methods because he felt they were significant enough to warrant commentary.
 These pieces were later gathered together into Ali's Smile: Naked Scientology, which religious studies scholar Hugh B. Urban describes as a "nonscholarly popular exposé of Scientology".
 Burroughs's texts argue that while some of Scientology's therapies are worthwhile, the dogmatic nature of the group and its secrecy are harmful.